tpriya14/MASLD_Subgroups/README.md

 Three approaches for assigning new patients to subgroups:

-- **Probability-based**: Uses posterior probabilities from class-conditional response distributions
+- **Probability-based** [probability_based_method.R]: Computes Euclidean distances between patient feature vectors and subgroup centroids, assigning patients to the nearest subgroup with shoertest distance.
-- **Centroid-based**: Assigns patients based on distance to subgroup centroids
+- **Centroid-based** [probability_based_method.R]: Calculates posterior membership probabilities using class-conditional response distributions from the development cohort, assigning patients to the subgroup with highest probability.
-- **Core points-based**: Utilizes representative core points from each subgroup
+- **Core points-based** [probability_based_method.R]: Identifies representative core points within each subgroup (inspired by DBSCAN), then assigns new patients based on shortest distance to the mean feature values of these core points.

 ### 4. Polygenic Risk Score Analysis (`prs_analysis.R`)

 Analyzes PRS distributions across subgroups using different SNP sets in both development and validation cohorts.